Using Retail Analytics & Top Retail Metrics to Drive Sales

 - Upselling: Upselling is the process of educating customers on the features and benefits of purchasing a higher-end model of a product they’re interested in—and encouraging them to buy the pricier model.
 This can be accomplished online by recommending relevant upgrades or including a comparison table on individual product pages.

-- Identifying top-performing employees: Brick-and-mortar businesses can measure employee-specific ATV to identify employees with the highest average transactions, and employees who need additional sales training.
+- Identifying top-performing employees: Brick-and-mortar businesses can measure employee-specific ATV to identify employees with the highest average transactions and employees who need additional sales training.

-- Setting specific ATV goals: Set a specific ATV that you would like employees to meet each shift or each week and consider offering a bonus for employees who meet their goals.
+- Setting specific ATV goals: Set a specific ATV that you would like employees to meet each shift or each week, and consider offering a bonus for employees who meet their goals.

 In action: When our retail expert Meaghan Brophy managed a spa, she used average transaction value to help calculate sales commissions.
 Associates would earn a percentage of their total retail sales, which was based on their ATV.
-Implementing this commission structure incentivized upselling and helped increase the store’s overall retail sales.
+Implementing this commission structure incentivized upselling and helped increase the store’s overall retail sales metrics.

-Items Per Purchase
+2. Items Per Purchase

 Items per purchase can be calculated by dividing the total number of products sold by the total number of customer transactions for a specific time period.
-For example, if you have sold 100 items in 50 sales, your average items per purchase is two.

 Total number of products sold / total number of transactions = items per purchase

-E.g., 100 items / 50 sales = average of two items per purchase
+100 items / 50 sales = average of 2 items per purchase

-Use cross-selling and add-ons to increase UPT and drive sales by:
+Increase UPT and drive sales by:

 - Merchandising your checkout: Place tempting items like treats, travel-sized products, or inexpensive necessities at checkout so customers can pick up extra items while waiting in line.
 Though checkout looks different online, some retailers accomplish this by including suggested items on the cart screen or using popups at checkout—both of which can be tailored to customer interests.